apache/cassandra/doc/source/cql/types.rst

 You can:

 - modify the type of particular field (``ALTER TYPE address ALTER zip TYPE bigint``).
-The restrictions for such change are the same than when :ref:`altering the type of column <alter-table>`.
+The restrictions for such change are the same than when :ref:`altering the type of column <alter-table-statement>`.
 - add a new field to the type (``ALTER TYPE address ADD country text``).
 That new field will be ``null`` for any values of the type created before the addition.
 - rename the fields of the type (``ALTER TYPE address RENAME zip TO zipcode``).